finnito/Science/content/12phy/as91173/markdown/series-and-parallel-circuits.md

 A circuit has current $1.2A$ and voltage of 12V and has a single bulb.

+1. Draw the circuit and indicate current and conventional current directions.
-1. How many Coulombs of electrical charge flow through a point in every second?
+2. How many Coulombs of electrical charge flow through a point in every second?
-2. How much energy is used by the bulb in 5 seconds?
+3. How much energy is used by the bulb in 5 seconds?
-3. What is the resistance of the bulb?
+4. What is the resistance of the bulb?

 ---